cattsmall/SwitchButtons/README.md

 Feel free to fork this project and make it your own; I hope this will make prototyping interactions faster by removing the extra time spent on coding for toggle buttons.
 The SwitchButtons styles are in a separate CSS file, so it's quick and easy to create your own look.
 If you're a backend developer, you can also hook SwitchButtons up to code that interacts with a server.
 The possibilities are endless!

-For examples, check out the demo site: http://cattsmall.github.io/SwitchButtons/
+For live examples, check out the demo site: http://cattsmall.github.io/SwitchButtons/

 * Using SwitchButtons *